virtualagc/virtualagc/Tools/disassemblerAGC/README.md

  1. Determine the memory locations of various subroutines common to all (or at least a wide range) of AGC software versions.
 I refer to these as the "special subroutines".
 There is a built-in mechanism for 25-30 such common subroutines built into disassemblerAGC.py, which has been tested across a variety of software versions.
 (Retread 44, Aurora 12, Sunburst 37, Comanche 55, Luminary 210, Artemis 72).
 Presumably, the number of supported special subroutines will increase over time.
  2. Choose an AGC software version (or versions) to be used as baseline(s) for reconstructing the software of the dumped rope module.
 For example, in reconstructing a Comanche 72 dump, the baseline versions might be the (fully known) Comanche 55 software and the (incomplete but partially reconstructed) Comanche 67 software.
  3. For the *baseline* software version(s), create "specifications" for all of the subroutines it's desirable to located within the dumped rope.
-This needn't be done all at once; for example, it could be done a bank at a time.
+This can be done in an automated way (program specifyAGC.py) or manually.
+If manually, it needn't be done all at once; for example, it could be done a bank at a time.
 The "specification" is basically just a summary of information from the assembly listings of the baseline, and is very quick and easy to construct, although the more subroutines that are chosen, the more time it takes to do so.
-Eventually, it may be possible to automate this process, but for now it is manual.
  4. Use disassemblerAGC.py to process the specification file(s), which creates file(s) of "patterns" for pattern matching.
  5. Use disassemblerAGC.py to search the dump of the core rope.